 Making a cookie crust (or graham cracker crust, for that matter), definitely is easier than regular pie crust (I spoke of making your standard pastry crust in Easy as Pi (Day)).
 You literally crush up cookies into fine crumbs (either in the food processor, or in a bag with a mallet if you’ve had an especially hard day), add sugar, then mix in melted butter to bind it all together.
 Press the mixture into a pie pan, bake for a mere 15 minutes, and you have a shell just waiting to be married to all sorts of fillings.
 No rolling out dough, and it comes together so quickly!
 I use my toaster oven to bake the crust so I don’t even heat the kitchen up…perfect for summer!

-The neat thing about these types of crusts is that the cookies, already pre-sweetened bits of food hugs (see Sharing is Caring for my ode to cookies), can be chosen to complement or contrast with the filling, and you can adjust the amount of sugar you add based on how sweet the cookies are already.
+The neat thing about these types of crusts is that the cookies, already pre-sweetened bits of food hugs, can be chosen to complement or contrast with the filling, and you can adjust the amount of sugar you add based on how sweet the cookies are already.
 Of course, a graham cracker crust goes with most anything, as do crusts made with vanilla or chocolate wafers (especially pudding-type pies).
 But how about a pretzel crust for an ice-cream Mud Pie?
 Gingersnap crust for a Pumpkin Pie?
 Saltine crust with Butterscotch pudding?
 You get the idea.

 Saving even the crumbs…